usdot-jpo-ode/wzdx/data-tables/data-frames.md

 # Data Frames
-This section expands on the description of the data frames listed in the [common core data dictionary](https://github.com/usdot-jpo-ode/jpo-wzdx/blob/master/data-tables/common-core-dictionary.md) and identifies values for data elements that contain standardized enumerations.
+This section expands on the description of the data frames listed in the [Common Core Data Dictionary](https://github.com/usdot-jpo-ode/jpo-wzdx/blob/master/data-tables/common-core-dictionary.md) and identifies values for data elements that contain standardized enumerations.
 Tables are included for the following data frames:
 - [StartDateTime](#startdatetime)
 - [EndDateTime](#enddatetime)
 - [BeginLocation](#beginlocation)